BMaxV/orometry-terrains/README.md

 ## Acknowledgements

-* Christian Hill for the [Poisson Disc sampling code](https://scipython.com/blog/power-spectra-for-blue-and-uniform-noise/), which I copied into [utils.poisson](./utils/poisson.py).
+* Christian Hill for the [Poisson Disc sampling code](https://scipython.com/blog/power-spectra-for-blue-and-uniform-noise/), which the authors originally copied into [utils.poisson](./utils/poisson.py).

 * Andrew Kirmse for sharing his result datasets of world prominences and isolations, as well as the to compute these metrics.
 Check out [his repository](https://github.com/akirmse/mountains).